tum-ai/space/README.md

 4. Go to http://localhost:8000/docs to see the dashboard of the available routes
    1. You can use the "Try it out" button to test the routes
+5. To start the auth web app (you might need to install next.js first):
+    ```bash
+    cd auth-web-app
+    npm run dev
+    ```
+6. Try going to http://localhost:3000/, you will be redirected to the login page
+7. Go to http://localhost:8000/auth/dashboard to see all the registered users

 ### Technical Stack